Floor Plans That Sell: Helping Buyers Visualize Home Layouts in Utah Listings

 Clear Labeling

-Every room should be clearly labeled: Master Bedroom, Living Room, Kitchen, Bathroom 2, etc. Include dimensions for major rooms (bedrooms, living areas).
+Every room should be clearly labeled: Master Bedroom, Living Room, Kitchen, Bathroom 2, etc. Include approximate dimensions for major rooms (bedrooms, living areas).

 Clarity is key—buyers should be able to glance at the floor plan and immediately understand what they're looking at.